SportingQueer

 There is plenty of evidence that getting involved in sport, at any level, improves both mental and physical health and strengthens bonds between families and communities.

-Using the successful format of bright bold photography, with a strong narrative and a little humour, we will share LGBTQ+ images and stories that will connect with people who can still feel excluded in sport.
+Using the successful format of bright bold photography, with a strong narrative and a little humour, we created LGBTQ+ images and stories that connect with people who can still feel excluded in sport.

 80% of LGBTQ+ people have experienced homophobia in sport